klaywittler/Project1-CUDA-Flocking/README.md

 To speed up the search we can take advantage of a uniform spatial grid data structure.
 As seen in 2D below, the environment is divided into cells which each boid will be binned into during a preprocess step.
 ![a uniform grid in 2D](images/Boids%20Ugrid%20base.png)

 In order to narrow the search we can just find the cells with a boids search radius and compare to each boid within those cells.
 For the 2D case where the cell width is twice the maximum rule distance, we just have to search 4 cells and in 3D this would be 8 cells.
+If the cell width was the maximum rule distance, we would have to search 9 cells in the 2D case and 27 cells in the 3D case.

 ![a uniform grid in 2D with neighborhood and cells to search for some particles shown](images/Boids%20Ugrid%20neighbor%20search%20shown.png)